bsvars/bsvars/cran-comments.md

 ## Submission notes bsvars v3.0

+## Responding to Uwe Ligges' email:

+>Thanks, we see:
+>
+>
+>   Found the following (possibly) invalid file URI:
+>     URI: www.linkedin.com/in/tomaszwwozniak
+>       From: README.md

+The link has been corrected!
+Thank you!

 ## Comments responding to cran-submissions@r-project.org

 Thank you for your feedback!
 I have now accommodated all of it!